Radio: Regulation

 The airwaves are a resource shared by many users.
 Two radio transmitters in the same area that attempt to transmit on the same frequency will interfere with each other, causing garbled reception, often to the extent that neither transmission may be received clearly.
-Interference with radio transmissions can not only have a large economic cost, but it can also be life-threatening (for example, in the case of interference with emergency communications or air traffic control).
+Interference with radio transmissions can not only have a high economic cost, but it can also be life-threatening (for example, in the case of interference with emergency communications or air traffic control).

-To prevent interference between different users, the emission of radio waves is strictly regulated by national laws, and coordinated by an international body, the International Telecommunication Union (ITU), which allocates bands in the radio spectrum for different uses.
+To prevent interference between different users, the emission of radio waves is strictly regulated by national laws and coordinated by an international body, the International Telecommunication Union (ITU), which allocates bands in the radio spectrum for different uses.
 Radio transmitters must be licensed by governments, under a variety of license classes depending on use, and are restricted to certain frequencies and power levels.
 In some classes, such as radio and television broadcasting stations, the transmitter is given a unique identifier consisting of a string of letters and numbers called a call sign, which must be used in all transmissions.
 In order to adjust, maintain, or internally repair radio transmitters, individuals must hold a government license, such as the general radiotelephone operator license in the US, obtained by taking a test demonstrating adequate technical and legal knowledge of safe radio operation.

 Exceptions to the above rules allow the unlicensed operation by the public of low power short-range transmitters in consumer products such as cell phones, cordless phones, wireless devices, walkie-talkies, citizens band radios, wireless microphones, garage door openers, and baby monitors.
 In the US, these fall under Part 15 of the Federal Communications Commission (FCC) regulations.
 Many of these devices use the ISM bands, a series of frequency bands throughout the radio spectrum reserved for unlicensed use.
 Although they can be operated without a license, like all radio equipment, these devices generally must be type-approved before the sale.

 Radio jamming is the deliberate radiation of radio signals designed to interfere with the reception of other radio signals.
 Jamming devices are called signal suppressors or interference generators or just jammers.
 During wartime, militaries use jamming to interfere with enemies' tactical radio communication.
 Since radio waves can pass beyond national borders, some totalitarian countries that practice censorship use jamming to prevent their citizens from listening to broadcasts from radio stations in other countries.
 Jamming is usually accomplished by a powerful transmitter that generates noise on the same frequency as the target transmitter.
 US Federal law prohibits the nonmilitary operation or sale of any type of jamming devices, including ones that interfere with GPS, cellular, Wi-Fi and police radars.